tkorays/CFAST/README.md

 # CFAST
-CFAST, a cross-platform C library for writing client and server applications.
+CFAST, a cross-platform C library for writing client, server and IoT applications.

 ## Features
 This library is a cross-platform library, which support many features.

 * Base types definitions.
-* Assert.
-* A simple `Command Line Interface`.
-* Dynamic Symbol Object.
+* Thread, TLS, Socket, DSO(Dynamic Symbol Object).
+* Array, List, Queue, HashTable.
+* Mutex, Event.
+* CLI like python `click`.
+* Time and Clock.
 * Debug utils.
 * Error system.
 * File operations.
-* A simple logger tool.
-* Memory management.
+* Logging.
-* A session based memory pool.
+* Memory management and a session based memory pool.
-* Mutex.
 * Getopt.
-* Queue.
-* Socket functions.
 * String operations.
-* Time management.
+* Bytes reader and writer.
+* numerics, version utils.

 ## Platforms
 CFAST has been tested on a variety of platforms: